Revisiting Columbine

 Growing up in the Netherlands, it’s not immediately obvious (even to myself) that the history of the United States is also partly mine, but through TV series and movies — as well as the news — it’s also a country I lived in and grew up in.

-Yet unlike presidential elections or the September 11th attacks, I don’t remember Columbine happening, as I was just eight years old at that time.
-I’ve read about the shooting many times afterwards, as it left a permanent mark on American society.
-There are so many sides to the tragedy: the loss of life, the violence, its causes, and how two teenagers could do this — a debate that has never really ended.
+And unlike presidential elections or the September 11th attacks, I don’t remember Columbine happening, as I was just eight years old at that time.
+Yet I’ve read about the shooting many times afterwards, not just the event itself but also the permanent scar it left on American society, how it destroyed the idea that places like schools are inherently safe, and how it started the debate of its causes — a debate that never really ended.

-Over the last few weeks, I revisited this event by reading Sue Klebold’s A Mother’s Reckoning, her account of raising the son who became one of the two shooters, and I rewatched Gus Van Sant’s Elephant.
+Over the last few weeks, I revisited the event by reading Sue Klebold’s A Mother’s Reckoning, her account of raising the son who became one of the two shooters, and I rewatched Gus Van Sant’s Elephant.
+(And Michael Moore’s Bowling for Columbine, although it’s not really about this event, and I also feel Moore is more of a populist, and it shows.)

 Latest